Kaden5480/poy-ui-lib/README.md

 The following can be configured:
 - The path Peaks of Yore is installed at
 - Whether the mod should automatically install on build
+- Whether integration with [Mod Menu](https://github.com/Kaden5480/poy-mod-menu) should be enabled

-Note that both of these properties are optional.
+Note that all of these properties are optional.

 The configuration file must be in the root of this repository and must be called "Config.props".
 ```xml